ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

+25. Why don’t we just initialize all weights in a neural network to zero?

+---

 88. You finished training a face recognition algorithm, which uses a feature vector of 128 elements.
 During inference, you notice that the performance is not that good.
 A friend tells you that in computer vision faces are gathered in various poses and perspectives.
 He there- fore suggests that during inference you would augment the incoming face five times, run inference on each augmented image and then fuse the output probability distributions by averaging.
     1. Name the method he is suggesting.